pkoswald/ENC4265/reflective_blogs.md

 Overall, while AI programs like chatbots can be a game changer, they aren't a one size fits all solution.
 They mostly work best in situations that don't require large amounts of data, such as customer support to solve the most common problems users face.
 It does not work as well for solving something that requires tons of information, such as a computer problem with many different causes and solutions.

 AI Statement: Spellcheck were used in making this reflective blog.

+# Reflective Blog 7

+### Prompt : Explore an online tutorial, manual, or reference guide/FAQ page.
+Give it an honest but professional assessment.
+Describe in your post the aspects of the page(s) that are effective, and explain why.
+Describe the aspects of the page(s) that are ineffective, and explain why.
+Keep a professional tone, as though you expect the author(s) of the page(s) to read your post.